-Nearly everyone knows that protecting their mental health should be a priority, yet so few take steps to protect it.
-Your health should always come first.
-As such, you have to develop self-care strategies to help protect both your physical and mental health.
+Nearly everyone knows that protecting their mental health should be a priority, yet so few take steps to do it.
+Your health. physical, mental, emotional, and spiritual, should always come first.
+As such, you have to develop some self-care strategies to help protect your mental health.

 You Might Also Like: 7 Things You Can Do Now That Your Future Self Will Thank You For